KatherineMichel/church-website-and-marketing-on-a-budget/prototype.md

 ## Highlights
 Incorporating proven best practices

+What deals/partnerships could be created; how could this lead or success or increase incentives?

 Similarly to pinterest- audience expected to be predominantly women

 Questionnaire to customize content (Machine Learning)